sweco-sejuva/sejuva_FME_vm/README.md

 * `fme.vm.template.email` The template used for the email containing the RDP connection files
 * `fme.vm.template.rdp`   The settings for the RDP files; watch out for the domain value

-## Install AWSCredentialSupplier.fmx
-The /transformers/AWSCredentialSupplier.fmx custom transformer will supply the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` values in other workspaces.
-The values are kept in private parameters.
-Import the custom transformer by double-clicking on it.
-The parameters will be set later.

 ## Run QuickSetup.fmw
 This step creates your AWS EC2 Environment
 1. Open QuickSetup.fmw
-1. Right-Click on the AWSCredentialSupplier transformer and select 'edit'
+1. Right-Click on the `FME Virtual Machines IAM Amazon Web Services` web connection and select `Edit Connection`
-1. In AWSCredentialSupplier, set your AWS Access Key ID and AWS Secret Access Key values in the Private Parameters.
-Save the custom transformer.
+1. Set your AWS Access Key ID and AWS Secret Access Key values in the Web Connection Parameters.
 1. Run Quicksetup.fmw

 ### Configure FlexNet License Server